 We often analyze field staff metrics by activation hour, such as engagements per hour, samples distributed per hour, etc. It’s a standardized method of comparing field staff metrics because it identifies when and/or where field staff are most productive.

-However, I never thought of comparing field staff metrics by length of activation time itself.
-For instance, what kind of productivity or on-site sales did field staff generate at two hour events compared to four hour events?
-The length of activation may very well be a factor in how many consumers teams engage.
+However, I never thought of comparing field staff metrics by the length of activation time itself.
+For instance, what kind of productivity or on-site sales did field staff generate at two-hour events compared to four-hour events?
+The length of activation may very well be a factor in how many consumer teams engage.
 Shorter activations may encourage field staff to work harder to hit an interactions quota and that improves performance, or they may feel too rushed and on-site sales suffer since they didn’t have enough time to provide adequate product information.
-Comparing field staff data by length of activation allows you to consider these potential insights.
+Comparing field staff data by the length of activation allows you to consider these potential insights.